fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

-The _Classifier_ can be used to create additional [_Flow Labels_][label] based on request metadata without requiring any changes to your service, if the existing flow labels are not sufficient.
+The _Classifier_ can be used to create additional [_Flow Labels_][label] based on request metadata without requiring any changes to your service, if the existing flow labels aren't sufficient.

-To define a classifier, it needs to be added as a resource in a [policy][policies].
+To define a Classifier, it needs to be added as a resource in a [policy][policies].
 It specifies a set of rules to create new flow labels based on request metadata.
-Envoy's [External Authorization][ext-authz] definition is used by Aperture to describe the request metadata, specifically the [AttributeContext][attr-context].
+Envoy's [External Authorization][ext-authz] definition is used by Aperture to describe the request metadata, specifically the [`AttributeContext`][attr-context].
 An example of how the request attributes might look can be seen in the [INPUT section at this Rego playground][rego-playground].

 :::note

 At _Feature_ [_Control Points_][control-point], developers can already provide
-arbitrary flow labels by setting baggage or directly as arguments to the Check() call.
-As flow labels can be easily provided at _Feature_ control points by the developers, _Classifiers_ are available only at _HTTP_ control points.
+arbitrary flow labels by setting baggage or directly as arguments to the `Check()` call.
+As flow labels can be effortlessly provided at _Feature_ control points by the developers, _Classifiers_ are available only at _HTTP_ control points.

 :::